jack-melchert/jack-melchert/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ongoing PhD in Artificial Intelligence
+  - course: Ongoing PhD in Electrical Engineering
     institution: Stanford University
     year: Expected 2025
   - course: B.S. in Electrical and Computer Engineering and Computer Science